Lesson 4

 Your repositories

-• From the way I asked you to create your repositories, I reckon that none of you have added a LICENSE or LICENSE.md file.
+• From the way I asked you to create your repositories, I suspect most of your repositories currently lack a LICENSE or LICENSE.md file.

 • This is a text file that specifies the user’s rights: if this file does not exist in the repository, the user is not authorized to compile your code, nor to run it, etc. You must give your explicit consent!